snollygolly/coin-signals-trader/README.md

   "name": "Coin Signals Trader",
   "bittrex": {
     "api_key": "XXX",
+    [your bittrex key for trading]
     "api_secret": "XXX"
+    [your bittrex secret for trading]
   },
   "slack": {
-    "url": "XXX",
-    [the webhook url]
     "name": "Coin Trader",
-    [the name of the bot]
+    [the name of your bot]
     "secret": "XXX",
     [from your slack app]
+    "channel": {
-    "channel": "signals",
+      "name": "signals",
-    [what channel in slack to join]
-    "bot": "XXX",
+      [the name of the channel you'll join, without the pound sign] "id": "C86832X08",
-    [the id of the bot who's signals you are consuming] "admin": "XXX"
+      [the id of the channel you'll join]
+      "bot": "B86C7N9UH"
-    [the id of the user who can execute commands]
+      [the id of the bot sending signals]
     },
-  "trading": {
-    "api_key": "XXX",
-    [your bittrex key for trading]
-    "api_secret": "XXX"
-    [your bittrex secret for trading]
-  }
+    "password": "changeme"
+    [the password you'll need to first time setup of the bot] }
 }
 ```